Strain-Induced Charge Density Waves with Emergent Topological States in Monolayer NbSe2: Results and discussion

-In Fig.~\ref{fig:2by2}g we compare the energies of the two 2$\times$2 CDW phases, two 3$\times$3 CDW phases~\cite{Lian:2018aa,Guster:2019aa} (see SM S.3.) and the non-CDW phase.
-Fig.~\ref{fig:2by2}h shows the differences of total energy per f.u. relative to the energy of normal phase as a function of strain.
-It reveals that the 3$\times$3 CDW phase 1 is the ground state with 0\%-1\% strain, but for higher strain the 2$\times$2 CDW phase 2 becomes the ground state and both phases of 2$\times$2 CDW have lower energies than the 3$\times$3 CDW and normal phases.
-The strain-induced CDW phase transition from 3$\times$3 to 2$\times$2 phases is consistent with the shift of soft phonon modes in Fig.~\ref{fig:NM}d and the inversion of energy hierarchy in Fig.~\ref{fig:2by2}g.
-Furthermore, the competition between 2$\times$2 and 3$\times$3 CDW phases around 1\% strain also provides an explanation for their coexistence in the STM experiment.~\cite{Gao:2018aa}
+To gain deeper insight into the competition between the 2$\times$2 and 3$\times$3 CDWs, we compare their energies with two different 3$\times$3 CDW phases~\cite{Lian:2018aa, Guster:2019aa} and the pristine phase.
+Fig.~\ref{fig:2by2}(b) presents the energy differences per formula unit relative to the pristine phase as a function of strain, with the energy of the pristine phase at each strain normalized to zero.
+Notably, the 3$\times$3 CDW dominates for 0\%-1\% strain, but between 1\% to 10\% strain, both 2$\times$2 CDW phases exhibit lower energies than the 3$\times$3 CDW and the pristine phase.
+This strain-driven CDW phase transition from 3$\times$3 to 2$\times$2 is consistent with the shift of soft phonon modes in Fig.~\ref{fig1}(d).
+We expect that the commonly used techniques like chemical vapor deposition (CVD) \cite{Wang:2017aa} and molecular beam epitaxy (MBE) \cite{Ugeda:2016aa, Hotta:2016aa} for fabricating monolayer 1H-NbSe$_{2}$, combined with strain-engineering methods such as substrate-induced strain or mechanical manipulation \cite{Ahn:2017aa, Dreher:2021aa,Chen:2020aa} would allow experimental realization of our predicted 2$\times$2 CDW phases.
+Stability of our two 2$\times$2 CDWs is further supported by the absence of soft modes in the phonon spectrum, see Figs.~\ref{fig:2by2}(c) and (d).